 Imagine a hummingbird, a tiny dynamo of energy, beating its wings up to 80 times per second as it hovers mid-air, sipping nectar.
-Or picture a majestic bald eagle soaring effortlessly through the sky, its keen eyes scanning the landscape below.
+Also, or picture a majestic bald eagle soaring effortlessly through the sky, its keen eyes scanning the landscape below.
 What allows these creatures to perform such incredible feats of athleticism and endurance?
 The answer lies, in part, within their chest – in their remarkably efficient heart.

 For centuries, scientists and nature enthusiasts have been fascinated by the anatomy and physiology of birds.
 One of the most intriguing aspects of avian biology is their cardiovascular system, particularly the structure of their heart.
 Unlike the hearts of fish or amphibians, the bird heart is a highly evolved organ perfectly adapted to meet the energetic demands of flight.
 But how many chambers does a bird heart have?
 The answer, crucial to understanding avian physiology, reveals the secret to their sustained energy and incredible agility.